m1ojo/miojo/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.
+This project is licensed under the terms of the MIT license - see the `LICENSE` file for details.